The Big Fix (1947 film): Plot

 After retiring from the service, Ken Williams goes back to his old school, Norton University, where he used to be an appreciated student with an expected future as a basketball player.
 Together with fellow veteran Andy Rawlins, Ken registers to continue and complete his studies.
 They are welcomed back by the student liaison for veterans, Ann Taylor, and Andy is a bit surprised by the warm welcome, since he is in the dark about Ken's previous accolades.
 Ken also refuses to join the basketball team, which confuses Andy even more.

 Soon Ken is romantically involved with Ann, but he can't be persuaded even by her to reveal his reasons for not participating in the university basketball.
 He claims he has to focus on his engineering studies, and this disappoints coach Ambrose, who is eager to have him back on the team.

-One night a woman turns up at the house where Ken resides, and demand to see him.
+One night a woman turns up at the house where Ken resides, and demands to see him.
 Ken interrupts his date with Ann to talk to the woman, who turn out to be his kid sister Lillian.
 She is involved with gangster Del Cassini, who is responsible for making Ken fix basketball games before the war.
 That is the reason why he quit the basketball team in the first place and also interrupted his education.

 Lillian convinces Ken that she is no longer involved with Del Cassini, and that Ken can safely return to the team.
 It turns out she is lying, and after her meeting with Ken she goes directly to Del Cassini to inform him that their plan worked out fine.

 Unaware of this, Ken rejoins the basketball team and is very happy with his decision.
 Soon one of Del Cassini's goons approaches him and tells him to lose the opening game of the season.
 Ken is furious and hits the man, but is threatened that Lillian will go to jail if he doesn't comply.
 Apparently she was involved in a hit-and-run car accident a while ago, and got saved by Del Cassini from the law.
 Ken still refuses to cooperate.